Skip to main content

 A higher level ATF official such as an Area Supervisor (AS) and/or, in certain cases, a Director of Industry Operations (DIO), will review the IOI’s findings and recommendations.
 Such officials can concur with the IOI’s recommendation, or modify the recommendation and issue a final disposition.
 ATF counsel also reviews inspections that warrant revocation.
 FFLs have the right to challenge ATF’s administrative findings and determinations in federal court.

 No. Investigations and reports issued by The Department of Justice, Office of the Inspector General (DOJ OIG) have found major shortcomings in ATF’s FFL compliance inspection program.
 For example, in 2004 the DOJ OIG found ATF was not effective in ensuring FFL compliance, in part because inspections were infrequent and inconsistent.
 In a 2013 follow-up review, the DOJ OIG found that the ATF did not meet its operational goals of inspecting all FFLs on a cyclical basis, resulting in over 58% not being inspected within five years, and that the ATF failed to track whether high-risk FFL inspections met its operating plan priorities.
-Most recently, in 2023, the OIG found that ATF’s compliance inspection activity remains a concern, as ATF has not achieved its stated goal of inspecting FFLs every three years – resulting in over 2,000 active FFLs not receiving an onsite inspection for over a decade – and that ATF is inconsistent in its use of administrative actions, including license revocation, in response to inspections.
+In 2023, the OIG found that ATF’s compliance inspection activity remains a concern, as ATF has not achieved its stated goal of inspecting FFLs every three years – resulting in over 2,000 active FFLs not receiving an onsite inspection for over a decade – and that ATF is inconsistent in its use of administrative actions, including license revocation, in response to inspections.

 Reporting in outlets such as USA Today and The New York Times, based on the inspection reports that Brady has obtained from ATF, highlight how these serious flaws can lead to gun violence.

 There are many challenges, internal and external, that contribute to ATF’s inability to effectively oversee the gun industry and enforce the law.
 Federal laws pushed by the gun lobby prohibit ATF from conducting more than one warrantless compliance inspection per FFL per year; require ATF to prove that an FFL “willfully” violated a law in order to revoke a license; and forbid ATF from requiring FFLs to perform physical inventory of their business, making inspections much more time-consuming.
 ATF is also chronically underfunded and under-resourced, falling hundreds of thousands of IOI hours short of inspecting FFLs even on a 5-year cycle.
+Things have only gotten worse since 2025, with ATF lost many of its IOIs, leaving the agency with the lowest number of inspectors in at least two decades — when there were 20,000 fewer FFLs.

 In the past, ATF’s policy, adopted in 2009, gave supervisors tremendous discretion to elect alternatives to revocation, allowing non-compliant FFLs to stay in business.
 The cumulative effect of this policy has had a clear impact on ATF’s enforcement: in FY11, ATF revoked 43% fewer licenses than it did in FY04, while the number of alternative actions skyrocketed – warning conferences by 80%, warning letters by 1,121%, and reports of violations by 276%.